n-raghu/ezETL/README.md

     cnx.close()
 ```

-_Note_: Logic used to create `chunk` feeds data from Iterator which reads data from file object and is developed based on this [gist](https://gist.github.com/anacrolix/3788413)
+_Note_: Logic used to create `chunk` feeds data from Iterator which reads data from file object and is developed based on this [gist](https://gist.github.com/anacrolix/3788413).
+We have wrapped the logic with **io.TextIOWrapper** which extends the program to work with different file encodings.

 ## Try it out(Docker)
 You can also check the execution of the utility on docker